How to find a good location for your business

 That said, have you ever noticed how Starbucks cafes are always in clusters?
 The same goes for mattress stores, furniture outlets, and other similarly-themed businesses.
 This isn’t by accident.

 Competing businesses often congregate to capture “spillover” traffic.
-In fact, there are mathematical proofs1 from game theory outlining why clusters are sometimes the optimal business location strategy – even if you’re a small player in a crowded field.
+In fact, research from Harvard Business School has shown why clusters are sometimes the optimal business location strategy–even if you’re a small player in a crowded field.

 Being the only type of business in your town definitely has its pros and cons.
 Rent might be less expensive on the outskirts, but you’ll possibly miss out on spillover traffic from nearby stores and restaurants.
 Will having less overhead affect revenue generation?
 Consider what’s best for your business.